 Step 2.
 Install FFmpeg on CentOS.

-Next that, Install the epel and rpmfusion repo:
+Next to that, Install the epel and rpmfusion repo:

 sudo dnf install --nogpgcheck https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm sudo dnf install --nogpgcheck https://download1.rpmfusion.org/free/el/rpmfusion-free-release-8.noarch.rpm sudo dnf install epel-release sudo rpm -ivh https://download1.rpmfusion.org/nonfree/el/rpmfusion-nonfree-release-8.noarch.rpm